 Now, this is one of the most prominent examples of pareidolia – perceived images of objects.
 From a certain point, this beautiful waterfall resembles an elegant lady with a white dress.

-This is a highly unusual waterfall due to one more aspect – it comes out from a cave.
+This is an unusual waterfall due to one more aspect – it comes out from a cave.
 Some 200 meters before the falls the stream disappears below the ground and reappears only at the waterfall.
 The dissolved lime – travertine – forms a part of the details of the imaginary “dress”.

-|Name in Spanish:||El Velo de La Novia (“the veil of the bride”).
 Note – there are many waterfalls with this name in Latin America – even in the same Cajamarca Region!